 - Protecting the Grade II listed Town Hall and Assembly Hall through thoughtful and considerate renovation whilst modernising the building to enable better staff working

 - Opening up and pedestrianising the area around the fountain, replacing it with an accessible water feature that is safe and welcoming.
 Download questions and answers about the Town Hall fountain.

 - Ensuring the Town Hall and Assembly Hall are fully accessible for all visitors

 - Restoring the War Memorial to its former glory with a better space for memorial events

 Following consultations with residents the Council has received approval to deliver the first phase of the development (Planning Committee minutes can be found on the Democracy website).
-A contractor and an architecture firm have been appointed to work closely with the Council to ensure a high-quality, respectful refurbishment of the Town Hall, Assembly Hall, and Fountain area.
+A contractor and an architecture firm have been appointed to work closely with the Council to ensure a high-quality, respectful refurbishment of the Town Hall, Assembly Hall, and fountain area.